gpustack/gpustack/docs/user-guide/model-management.md

 2. Fill in the `Name` of the model.

 3. Select an `Ollama Model` from the dropdown list, or input any Ollama model you need.
 For example, `llama3`, `llama3:70b` or `youraccount/llama3:70b`.

 4. Adjust the `Replicas` as needed.

+5. Expand the `Advanced` section for advanced configurations if needed.
+Please refer to the [Advanced Model Configuration](#advanced-model-configuration) section for more details.

+6. Click the `Save` button.

+### Deploying a Local Path Model

+You can deploy a model from a local path.
+The model path can be a directory (e.g., a downloaded Hugging Face model directory) or a file (e.g., a GGUF model file) located on workers.
+This is useful when running in an air-gapped environment.

+!!!note

+    1. GPUStack does not check the validity of the model path for scheduling, which may lead to deployment failure if the model path is inaccessible.
+It is recommended to ensure the model path is accessible on all workers(e.g., using NFS, rsync, etc.).
+You can also use the worker selector configuration to deploy the model to specific workers.
+    2. GPUStack cannot evaluate the model's resource requirements unless the server has access to the same model path.
+You can customize backend parameters, such as tensor-split, to configure how the model is distributed across the GPUs.

+To deploy a local path model:

+1. Click the `Deploy Model` button, then select `Local Path` in the dropdown.

+2. Fill in the `Name` of the model.

+3. Fill in the `Model Path`.

+4. Adjust the `Replicas` as needed.